Traffic Regulation Order (TRO)

 Temporary prohibition or restriction on roads

-1) The Borough Council of Thurrock, in exercise of their powers under Section 14(1) of the Road Traffic Regulation Act 1984 and all other powers, intends to make an Order the effect of which is to:
+1) The Borough Council of Thurrock, in exercise of their powers under Section 14(1) of the Road Traffic Regulation Act 1984 and all other powers, has made an Order the effect of which is to:

-- prohibit any vehicle from parking at any time in the lay-by on the southern kerb line between numbers 10 to 28
+- prohibit any vehicles parking at any time during the times of the order in the lay-by on the south kerb line between 85 and 107 Gordon Road

-2) The purpose of the Order is to enable contractors to carry out a maintenance to a lamp column in the central reservation opposite Parkside.
+2) The purpose of the Order is to enable Thurrock Council to carry out carriageway resurfacing.

-4) The Order will come into force on Monday 21 November 2022 for one day between the hours of 10am and 3pm.
+5) The Order will come into force on Monday 1 August at 10am.
+The closure will then be in force daily between the hours of 8am and 5pm until Thursday 4 August 2022.
 It only applies to those days and times when indicated on site by the presence of the appropriate traffic signs in accordance with The Traffic Signs Regulations and General Directions 2016.